 The Methods on the AP Physics C Equation Sheet and How to Apply Them

 Prefixes, Constants and conversion factors; values of trigonometric functions for common angles; unit symbols and equations.
-These are all covered in the AP Physics C formula sheet, which is organized into five sections.
-Let’s skim through each of the major portions in more detail following.
+These are all included in the AP Physics C formula sheet, which is divided into five sections.
+Let’s have a quick look at each of the major parts in further detail right below.

 Prefixes, Unit Symbols, and Trigonometric Functions for Common Angles

-The prefixes and unit symbols tables will work together to help you pass the AP Physics C exam.
-When answering exam questions, a prefix is coupled with the word for a certain unit to describe a value or quantity; such as kilo (the prefix) and grams (the unit), or Giga (the prefix) and watts (the unit).
-The chart of prefixes on the equation sheet can assist jog your memory.
-If you can’t recall the figure of a certain prefix.
+The prefixes and unit symbols tables will come in clutch as you try to pass the AP Physics C exam.
+When attempting an exam question, a prefix is attached to the term for a specific unit to indicate a value or amount; such as kilo (the prefix) and grams (the unit), or Giga (the prefix) and watts (the unit).
+The chart of prefixes on the equation sheet can help jog your memory in case you can’t remember the figure of a certain prefix.

 Constants and conversion factors

-The constants and conversion factors on the AP Physics C formula sheet will come in handy while performing different computations on the AP exam.
-These values, often termed “physical constants” or “universal constants,” are notable for having a constant value regardless of the situation in nature.
+The constants and conversion factors on the AP Physics C formula sheet will be a lifesaver while carrying out various computations during the AP exam.
+These numbers, often known as “physical constants” or “universal constants,” are distinct in that they have the same value in any and every case in nature.

 Equations

 Most of the solution sheet during the AP Physics C examinations contains basic physics formulas.
 Mechanics, electricity and magnetism, geometry, and trigonometry are the three domains in which these equations are subdivided.
-Each part of calculations included a character key.
-To make you realize what each figure in a given issue means.
-While the actual method sheets for the AP Physics C exam do not use this, our variation of the method sheet does give a brief discussion of each formula.
-As well as how you can use it for the exam.
+A character key has been included in each part of calculations.
+To make you know what each figure in a given issue stands for.
+Although our version of the method sheet doesn’t use it, the actual method sheets for the AP Physics C exam.
+It does provide a brief discussion of each equation as well as how to use it for the exam.

 Equations in Mechanics